ace-wg/ace-key-groupcomm/draft-ietf-ace-key-groupcomm.md

 * OPT4: Optionally, specify possible or required payload formats for specific error cases.

-* OPT5: Optionally, specify additional identifiers of error types, as values of the 'error' field in an error response from the KDC.
+* OPT5: Optionally, specify additional identifiers of error types, as values of the 'error-id' field within the Custom Problem Detail entry 'ace-groupcomm-error' (see {{kdc-if-errors}}).

 * OPT6: Optionally, specify the encoding of 'creds\_repo' if the default is not used (see {{gid-post}}).